pedro-vicente/nostr_client_relay/BUILDING.md

 # Building

-All dependencies except boost and wxWidgets are included in the repository.
+All dependencies except boost, wxWidgets and Qt are included in the repository.
 To clone a copy with Boost, do at a shell prompt

 ```
  git clone --recurse-submodules https://github.com/pedro-vicente/nostr_client_relay